Skip to content

 As oil is so closely tied to the global economy, there are many reasons to invest or trade in the best oil stocks.
 The most important are:

 • Diversification – oil stocks, and particularly oil ETFs, are usually an excellent addition to a diversified portfolio.
-This is because they are rarely strongly correlated with other traditional assets, such as bonds or real estate, which reduces risk
+This is because they are rarely strongly correlated with other traditional assets, such as bonds or real estate, which reduces risk.

-• Income generation – the larger oil companies almost always pay out dividends, which can be particularly attractive to pensioners looking for steady income and tech-sector investors looking to diversify their risk base
+• Income generation – the larger oil companies almost always pay out dividends, which can be particularly attractive to pensioners looking for steady income and tech-sector investors looking to diversify their risk base.

 • Growth opportunities – while the price of oil continues to fluctuate, global energy demands are continuing to increase with development and population growth.
-Further, new oil discoveries and drilling advances can act as oil stock catalysts
+Further, new oil discoveries and drilling advances can act as oil stock catalysts.

-• Trading volatility – seismic, geopolitical and natural disaster events can have significant short-term impacts on supply and demand, creating opportunities for traders to profit from the accompanying fluctuations in oil prices
+• Trading volatility – seismic, geopolitical and natural disaster events can have significant short-term impacts on supply and demand, creating opportunities for traders to profit from the accompanying fluctuations in oil prices.

 • Inflationary hedge – like the US dollar and gold, oil is a common hedge against inflation.
 Higher inflation is typically driven by high oil prices, which usually sees oil company profits rise alongside their share prices.
-This hedge worked very well for investors in the inflationary aftermath of the Ukraine War

-Risks of trading or investing in oil stocks
+Risks of oil stocks

 As with all strategies, there are risks associated with investing or trading in oil stocks.
 These include:

 • Beta volatility – the 'beta' (or volatility compared to the wider market) is often much higher than the FTSE 100 or S&P 500.
 This can create trading opportunities, but volatility is often a double-edged sword.
 Increased volatility can offer the opportunity to generate faster profits, but conversely means you can lose money quickly if the market turns against you.
-It's important to consider your risk tolerance and management strategies

 • Dividend risk – most oil companies pay regular dividends to investors.
 However, falling oil prices can make it impossible to pay out the expected dividend.
-A good example is Seadrill, which suffered more than average during the 2014–15 glut⁴
+A good example is Seadrill, which suffered more than average during the 2014–15 glut.

 • Oil spills – accidents happen when drilling, but they cannot be accurately predicted and their outcome on stock price is fickle.
-BP's Deepwater Horizon fiasco saw the stock fall by over 50%, while Exxon fell by less than 5% after the Valdez spill in 1989
+BP's Deepwater Horizon fiasco saw the stock fall by over 50%, while Exxon fell by less than 5% after the Valdez spill in 1989.

 • Regulation – high oil prices tend to generate windfall taxes, which means there is a lid on profits and usually no support when oil prices fall.
-This effect can be damaging for both investment and oil stock prices, as these taxes often stay in place long after oil prices have fallen back to more reasonable levels
+This effect can be damaging for both investment and oil stock prices, as these taxes often stay in place long after oil prices have fallen back to more reasonable levels.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.